-In 2022, the CRC assisted in the refunding of existing debt and the issuance of both tax exempt and taxable bonds totaling approx. \$9,315,000.
+In 2022, the CRC assisted in the re-funding of existing debt and the issuance of both tax exempt and taxable bonds totaling approx. \$9,315,000.
 This assistance allowed the College to assume full ownership of the two student housing facilities which will be managed as College owned student housing.
 The project is expected to assist in the retention of 8 full-time jobs.

-Pivoting from small business pandemic recovery efforts implemented from 2020 through 2021, Capitalize Albany Corporation resumed traditional grant programming in 2022.
-The Corporation announced the relaunch of three grant programs: Small Business Façade Improvement Program, Downtown Albany Retail Grant Program, and the Amplify Albany Grant Program, in addition to launching the new Neighborhood Retail Grant Program.
+In 2022, Capitalize Albany Corporation announced the relaunch of three grant programs: Small Business Façade Improvement Program, Downtown Albany Retail Grant Program, and the Amplify Albany Grant Program, in addition to launching the new Neighborhood Retail Grant Program.
 Each of these programs is designed to facilitate neighborhood commercial activity and support small businesses.
 City of Albany Capital Resource Corporation makes these programs possible through allocations of funding administered by Capitalize Albany Corporation.
-2022 and 2023 have seen increased activity in this programming as awareness continues to build.
+Following steady interest for each program in 2022, 2023 and 2024 have seen significantly increased interest and activity in this programming as awareness continues to grow.